helLf1nGer/MeetNote/README.md

 - User-friendly GUI for easy operation
 - Support for various audio and video formats
 - Customizable output in PDF format
+- Audio and video file transcription using Groq API or local Whisper model
+- Speaker diarization using pyannote.audio
+- File tracking system to identify previously transcribed files
+- Visual indicators for transcribed files in the GUI
+- Persistent tracking across sessions using file hashing
+- Support for file renaming while maintaining transcription status

 MeetNote is suitable for transcribing meetings, interviews, podcasts, and any multi-speaker audio content.